Medicines Act 1981

 2. The Committee shall also consider and report to the Minister on such other matters in relation to any of the purposes of this Act as may from time to time be referred to it by the Minister.

-1. in the case of any other member, for a term of 3 years, subject to subsection (5), but any such member may be reappointed for 1 further term.
+5. The members of the Committee hold office for a term of 3 years, subject to subsection (5), but any member may be reappointed for 1 further term.

 Compare